HTML Email Notifications

 In 2001 a group of well-known software developers wrote the Agile Manifesto to protest the inefficient and unrealistic practices that were common in the almost ubiquitous waterfall model of software development.
 Agile methods recognize that projects are unpredictable and that there is often a disconnect between the developers and the customers.
 It focuses on people and working software over processes and planning.
 Software is developed iteratively, in short 1 to 2 week sprints, at the end of which the team delivers working software that can be shown to the customer for feedback.
 So why Agile software development?
 It forces you and your team to deliver working software in small increments, allowing you to skip a lot of the tedious and time-consuming project planning, instead adjusting your plan as you go.

-There is nothing worse then spending 4 months developing an extremely complex piece of software (which you are very proud of), only to find out it wasn’t exactly what the customer wanted.
+There is nothing worse than spending 4 months developing an extremely complex piece of software (which you are very proud of), only to find out it wasn't exactly what the customer wanted.
 I know this firsthand, as I have had to throw away lots of code and have wasted many hours in the past, until I was introduced to the agile way of thinking.

 For those of you who have never used agile methods, it’s easy to start by using the Agilo plugin.